xtendui/xtendui/src/gatsby/markdown/components/Globals/preset/index.md

 ## Variants

-See [xtendui/tailwind.preset.js](https://github.com/minimit/xtendui/blob/beta/tailwind.preset.js) for default values
+See [xtendui/tailwind.preset.js](https://github.com/minimit/xtendui/blob/beta/tailwind.preset.js) for default styles

 * Added display variants `['responsive', 'group-hover', 'group-active', 'hover', 'active', 'focus']`
 * Added **custom tailwind variants** `active` and `group-active`.
 They styles **when user presses the element** with pseudo selectors `:active` and `.group:active` but also **when the element is activated by javascript** with the class `.active` and `.group.active`.